BartoszGorski/Observer/README.md

 # Observer
-An simple example how obserwer work.
+A simple example how an observer works.